gatherspiel/development/development_guidelines.md

 ### Guidelines for integrating with additional tools

 - Changes should not involve communicating with generative AI or machine learning tools.
-- Unless it's primary goal is in person integration, there should be no communication with social media platforms.
+- Unless it's primary goal is in person interaction, there should be no communication with social media platforms.
 This includes links.

 # Guidelines for architecture